Split a worksheet into pages

 // ...

-using (var viewer = new Viewer("two-pages.xlsx"))
+using (Viewer viewer = new Viewer("Products.xlsx"))

 {

-// Convert the spreadsheet to PDF.
+// Render the XLSX to PDF

 viewer.View(viewOptions);